Bohr-Sommerfeld profile surgeries and Disk Potentials

 \section{Abstract}

-We construct a new surgery type operation by switching between two exact fillings of Legendrians which we call a BSP surgery.
+We construct a new surgery type operation for Lagrangian submanifolds by switching between two exact fillings of Legendrians which we call a BSP surgery.
 In certain cases, this surgery can preserve monotonicity of Lagrangians.
 We prove a wall-crossing type formula for the change of the disk-potential under surgery with Bohr-Sommerfeld profiles.
 As an application, we show that Biran's circle-bundle lifts admit a Bohr-Sommerfeld type surgery.
 We use the wall-crossing theorem about disk-potentials to construct exotic monotone Lagrangian tori in $\bP^n$.
 Moreover, we use Bohr-Sommerfeld surgeries to generalize the notion of Lagrangian disk surgeries.